Myocardial Abscess

 Blood cultures

 Blood cultures are the crucial laboratory tests for confirming the diagnosis of the underlying endocarditis.
+They should be repeated until bacteremia resolves.

 Urinalysis

-Urinalysis results are often abnormal, even when renal function remains normal.
+Urinalysis results often are abnormal, even when renal function remains normal.

 Proteinuria and microscopic hematuria are noted in 50% of patients.

-Urinalysis also plays a standard role in the evaluation of azotemia, which is frequently associated with myocardial abscess.
+Urinalysis plays a standard role in the evaluation of azotemia, which is frequently associated with myocardial abscess.

 Other tests